Study Reveals Car Technology Is Valuable, but Warns Against Forgetting Safe Driving Habits

 - Don’t rely only on your backup camera to reverse.
 Check your rearview mirror, look over your shoulder through your rear window, and check your car’s side mirrors to make sure it’s safe to reverse.
 Then, check the image provided by your vehicle’s backup camera to see if the path is clear.

 - Avoid phone conversations while driving, even if you have hands-free phone technology in your car.
 Hands-free phone use can still divert your attention when you’re behind the wheel.
 A conversation of any sort requires a certain amount of focus.
-This is focus that’s best devoted to the road when you’re driving a car.
+This is attention that’s best devoted to the road when you’re driving a car.
 If you have to use hands-free mode to answer a call while driving, keep the conversation short.

 - Always check before changing lanes.
 Be sure look over your shoulder and check your side mirrors to make sure the coast is clear when navigating a lane change.
 This will ensure that your safety is protected in all circumstances and serve as a double-check for your car’s blind-spot warning system.
 Blind-spot warning systems can be a life-saver when making lane changes, but these systems can sometimes fail, due to things such as rain, humidity, ice, mud, snow and even a new paint job.